 Unless otherwise provided for in the arbitration clause or agreement, where one or more Arbitrators are to be appointed other than by a party directly, the appointment shall be made from the Register of Arbitrators maintained by the Association.
 Such appointee shall be qualified, independent and impartial to the satisfaction of the appointing Arbitrators, if to be appointed by them, or to the satisfaction of the parties, if to be appointed by them, or to the satisfaction of the Association if appointed under these Rules, failing agreement of the parties.

-A person who has been contacted for possible appointment or designation as an Arbitrator or who has been appointed or designated should, within 21 days after the date of the contact, appointment, or designation, disclose to the parties any information that might cause the person's impartiality or independence to be questioned.
-If there is more than one Arbitrator, then disclosure should take place within 21 days after completion of the panel, so that disclosure of the relationships with the other Arbitrators may also be provided.
+A person who has been contacted for possible appointment or designation as an Arbitrator or who has been appointed or designated should, within twenty-one (21) days after the date of the contact, appointment, or designation, disclose to the parties any information that might cause the person's impartiality or independence to be questioned.
+If there is more than one Arbitrator, then disclosure should take place within twenty-one (21) days after completion of the panel, so that disclosure of the relationships with the other Arbitrators may also be provided.